What is Equipment Leasing?

 So why do processors try to sell you on equipment leasing?

 Processors and merchant brokers receive a large up-front payment from the leasing company that makes up the majority of their commission structure.
 This means that equipment leases are in the best interests of the processor and the merchant broker reps.
 Not in your best interest as a merchant.

 How is Helcim different?

 We never lock our merchants into equipment leases.
-All our terminals are offered for purchase at a competitive price.
-In Canada, you also have the option to rent a terminal for a competitive month-to-month fee.
-This gives you the ability to upgrade, downgrade, exchange and return your equipment without any penalty.
-You don’t have to worry about being locked into a contract that expires in 48 months – or the penalty of breaking it.
+Our card reader is offered for purchase at a competitive price.
+Once you purchase your equipment you don't need to worry about additional monthly bills for rental or lease costs.
+You also don’t have to worry about being locked into a contract that expires in 48 months – or the penalty of breaking it.

 What if I’m already in an equipment leasing contract?

 Many contracts last between 48 and 60 months.
 They can be hard to break – though not impossible.
 However, you may have to wait until your leasing contract ends to make a move to a new processor.